-- 1. Establishment of the Board of Adjustment - a.
-Appointment - i.
-There is hereby established a Board of Adjustment consisting of five members and four alternate members, whom the Mayor shall appoint with the consent and approval of the City Council. - ii.
-Eligible members must reside within the City limits or its Extraterritorial Jurisdiction.
-Members are subject to the City of Boerne's Ethics Ordinance. - b.
-Term of Office - i.
+- i.
+There is hereby established a Board of Adjustment consisting of five members and four alternate members, whom the Mayor shall appoint with the consent and approval of the City Council. - Eligible members must reside within the City limits or its Extraterritorial Jurisdiction.
+Members are subject to the City of Boerne's Ethics Ordinance.

+Term of Office

+- i.
 All members of the Board, both regular and alternate, shall serve for a term of two (2) years. - ii.
-The term of office begins at the first meeting in June following the appointment. - c.
-Vacancies
+The term of office begins at the first meeting in June following the appointment.